scalastic/scalastic.github.io/_posts/en/2023-05-03-developer-guide-feature-delivery.markdown

 ## Code Abstraction

-Code abstraction involves hiding complex implementation details behind simpler, higher-level interfaces that encapsulate the underlying implementation details, allowing developers to work with simpler and more manageable abstractions.
+Code abstraction involves hiding complex implementation details behind simpler and higher-level interfaces that shield the implementation details, enabling developers to work with simpler and more manageable abstractions that are easier to understand and handle.

-Abstraction is an essential principle in programming as it helps in managing the complexity of large software projects.
-It enables developers to focus on the essential aspects of a system while ignoring the low-level implementation details.
+Abstraction is a fundamental principle in programming as it helps manage the complexity of large software projects.
+It allows developers to focus on the essential aspects of a system while ignoring low-level implementation details.

-By abstracting away unnecessary complexity, developers can create more readable, maintainable, and reusable code.
+By abstracting away unnecessary complexity, developers can create code that is more readable, maintainable, and reusable.

 ### How to Process?